marionbarker/loopdocs/README.md

 New images should be placed in the "img" directory just below the md-file.

-Example of correct link to image.
+Example of correct link to image is [alt-text](relative path/image-name).

 ```markdown
 ![iPhone](img/phones.png)